cosmos/cosmos/VALIDATORS_FAQ.md

 * Minimum self-bond amount
 * Initial self-bond amount

-After that, users can bond Atoms to this address, effectively adding stake to it.
-The total stake of an address is the combination of atoms bonded by users (called delegators) and atoms self-bonded by the participant who designated himself.
+After that, users can bond ATOMs to this address, effectively adding stake to it.
+The total stake of an address is the combination of ATOMs bonded by users (called delegators) and ATOMs self-bonded by the participant who designated himself.

 Out of all the addresses that signaled themselves, the 100 with the most stake are the ones who are designated as validators.
 If a validator’s total stake falls below the top 100 then that validator loses its validator’s privileges.
 Over time, the maximum number of validators will increase, according to a predefined schedule: